-Periodically inspect all burner flame holes with the heater running.
-All slotted burner flame holes should be open with yellow flame present.
+Periodically inspect all burner flame holes with appliance running.
+All slotted burner flame holes should be open with flame present.
 All round burner flame holes should be open with a small blue flame present.
 Some burner flame holes may become blocked by debris or rust, with no flame present.
-If so, turn off heater and let cool.
+If so, turn off appliance and let cool.
 Remove blockage, blocked burner flame holes will create soot.